 Four Theories of Press Authoritarian, Libertarian, Social Responsibility

-Four Theories of the Press are Authoritarian Theory, Libertarian Theory, Social Responsibility Theory, and Communist Soviet Theory.
+The Four Theories of the Press are Authoritarian, Libertarian, Social Responsibility, and Communist Soviet Theory.
 Also 4 Theories of Journalism and Mass Communication.

 Four Theories of the Press